 It is somewhat difficult to give critical theory a clear, concise definition.
 It was developed by a group of scholars at the Institute for Social Research at Goethe University in Frankfurt, Germany during the 1920s and ’30s.
 Their goal was to be able to explain and critique (hence “critical” theory) how society works and how social change happens.
 Several key tenets of critical theory developed over the course of the 20th century.

-One of the most fundamental principles is the idea about how society is socially stratified into “oppressor” groups and “oppressed” groups.
+One of the most fundamental principles is the idea of how society is socially stratified into “oppressor” groups and “oppressed” groups.
 This was in large part borrowed and developed from the philosophies of G. W. F. Hegel and Karl Marx, who viewed society as being divided into dominant and submissive groups, or, as Karl Marx popularized, the bourgeoisie and proletariat.
 You might often hear critical theory called “cultural Marxism” because of its connection to Marx’s philosophy.

 Another core tenet of critical theory is the concern with how “hegemonic power” is used by oppressor groups to dominate oppressed groups.
 Hegemonic comes from the word hegemony and refers to a dominant group that can exercise power and influence over other groups.
 In the case of critical theory, it is especially concerned with the use of power and influence in the realms of politics, society, and culture.
 This ability for dominant (or oppressor) groups to wield hegemonic power and the subsequent effects of hegemonic power are often referred to as “systemic oppression.”